Jay Michaelson: Academic work

+Michaelson's scholarly work in religious studies has focused on mystical experience, antinomianism, and sexuality.
 Michaelson holds a PhD in Jewish Thought from Hebrew University of Jerusalem, where he wrote his dissertation on the antinomian heretic Jacob Frank.
-His book on Frank, The Heresy of Jacob Frank: From Jewish Messianism to Esoteric Myth, will be published by Oxford University Press in September 2022.
-He is an affiliated assistant professor at Chicago Theological Seminary and a visiting fellow at the Center for LGBTQ and Gender Studies in Religion.
-He previously held teaching positions at Boston University and Yale University.
+His 2022 book on Frank, The Heresy of Jacob Frank: From Jewish Messianism to Esoteric Myth, was published by Oxford University Press and won the National Jewish Book Award for scholarship.
+He was an affiliated assistant professor at Chicago Theological Seminary and a visiting fellow at the Center for LGBTQ and Gender Studies in Religion and has held teaching positions at Boston University Law School and Yale University.
+Michaelson graduated from Columbia College of Columbia University in 1993, and from Yale Law School in 1997.